LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 Added a new "stiff" interpolation module, based on Lagrange polynomial interpolation, that is accessible to each of the ARKStep, ERKStep and MRIStep time-stepping modules.
-This module is designed to provide increased interpolation accuracy when integrating stiff problems, as opposed to the ARKode-standard Hermite interpolation module that can suffer when the IVP right-hand side has large Lipschitz constant.
+This module is designed to provide increased interpolation accuracy when integrating stiff problems, as opposed to the ARKODE-standard Hermite interpolation module that can suffer when the IVP right-hand side has large Lipschitz constant.
 While the Hermite module remains the default, the new Lagrange module may be enabled using one of the routines :c:func:`ARKStepSetInterpolantType()`, :c:func:`ERKStepSetInterpolantType()`,